jonathanhogg/flitter/docs/language.md

 ## Noise functions

 Often, more useful than a random source is a noise function.
-These produce smoothly changing output values across one or more input dimensions. **flitter** contains an implementation of [OpenSimplex 2S](https://github.com/KdotJPG/OpenSimplex2) noise in 1, 2 and 3 dimensions.
+These produce smoothly changing output values across one or more input dimensions. **Flitter** contains an implementation of [OpenSimplex 2S](https://github.com/KdotJPG/OpenSimplex2) noise in 1, 2 and 3 dimensions.